One of the easiest cities to travel hack is Las Vegas. Travel hacking Las Vegas…

 Only Frontier, Southwest, and Spirit Airlines offer nonstop flights from San Diego to Las Vegas.
 Nonstop flights from San Diego to Las Vegas take 1 hour and 17 minutes.
 Well worth flying instead of driving the 5+ hours, not including traffic.

-More time to enjoy everything Vegas offers from gambling, seeing a show, taking in the sights, or shopping.
+More time to enjoy everything Vegas offers from gambling, seeing a show, taking in the sights, visiting the spa, or shopping.
 A little over an hour may not seem like much.
 But when there isn’t any inflight entertainment or Wi-Fi, an hour can seem like an eternity.

 Review: Gambling on Frontier Airlines to Las Vegas